Linaro/documentation/Reference-Platform/Known-Issues.md

 ## Current Issues

 These lists group all **current and unfixed bugs** into their respective categories.
-Basic bug summary can be found here, while links to their bugzilla pages are also available.
-Bugzilla links to full list of bugs are also available of the top of each table for convenience and quick reference.
+Basic bug summaries can be found here, while links to their bugzilla pages are also available.
+Bugzilla links to full lists of bugs are also available at the top of each table for convenience and quick reference.

 ### Enterprise